Thenleysmith/tobyhs.com/README.md

-This is a minimal personal homepage for me, Toby henley Smith
+This is a minimal personal homepage for me, Toby Henley Smith